curv3d/curv/docs/language/Statements.rst

 Chained statements: ``do statements in statement2`` First execute the statements, then execute statement2.
-  This is rarely needed (since we have compound statements) but is useful in the context of ``do statements in let definitions in statement`` since it avoids adding a trailing parenthesis.
+  This is a variant syntax, equivalent to a compound statement.
+  It is useful in the context of ``do statements in let definitions in statement`` since it avoids adding a trailing parenthesis.

 .. _`Boolean Values`: Boolean_Values.rst